adagio130/note/IELTS/homework/Week2.md

 Not really, it's hard enough taking care of myself, let alone being responsible for another life—even if it's just a plant.

 Have you ever bought flowers for someone else?
-Sure, considering the period of preserve, I bought the forever flowers for my girlfriend.
+Sure, considering they last longer, I bought the forever flowers for my girlfriend.